pgeiss/Mouse-Disambiguation/README.md

 # Mouse-Disambiguation
 HackerRank Real Data Contest 2015 "Mouse vs. Mouse" Problem submission.
 My model scored ~20 points meaning I was correct 70% of the time, even against challenging inputs.
 Ranked 147th / 800 or so.
 50% of submissions scored at least 1 point (50% correct) which is fairly low.
+Given that the contest has concluded and all code is publicly available, there should be no issue sharing this here.

 # The Challenge:
 Given a sentence containing the word "mouse", determine if it represents a computer mouse or an animal.
 You must define your own corpus (you may not download one (à la nltk) and your final code must be smaller than 10 kb.